Man adopting flexible working practices by working from home

 In June 2014 the UK Government introduced new legislation giving employees the right to request flexible working including part-time working.
 They want to abandon the “cultural assumption” that flexible working practices are only for parents and carers requesting parental leave.
 Thus ensuring that the option is available to all.

-January 2015 marked seven months since the introduction of flexible working legislation.
+January 2015 marked seven months since the introduction of flexible working legislation in the UK.
 According to research from O2 Business, less than a quarter of employees have chosen to adopt the flexible working arrangements.

 The research set out to find the reason behind so few employees choosing to adopt flexible working options.
 Out of more than 2,000 employees, 31% believe the reason is mistrust.